Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - New Mexico State is 5-1 against the spread and 1-5 overall when the team puts up more than 19.9 points.

-- In games that New Mexico State amasses over 304.9 yards, the team is 6-2 against the spread and 1-7 overall.
+- In games that New Mexico State churns out more than 304.9 yards, the team is 6-2 against the spread and 1-7 overall.

-- The Aggies have turned the ball over 13 times, two fewer times than the Crimson Tide have forced turnovers (15).
+- This year the Aggies have 13 turnovers, two fewer than the Crimson Tide have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.